(Please hit the jump to recipe button above to head straight to the Vegan Body Lotion recipe!)

-1. Add both of the oils, shea butter, cocoa butter, and carnauba wax to a glass measuring cup and place it in a small saucepan filled with 1-2 inches of water.
-(This is used in place of a double boiler which is preferable if you own one).
-Over medium heat warm until all of the ingredients are completely melted.
+1. Add both of the oils, shea butter, cocoa butter, and carnauba wax to a double boiler.
+(I've also used a thick glass measuring cup placed it in a small saucepan filled with 1-2 inches of water if my double boiler isn't handy.)
+Over medium heat, warm until all of the ingredients are completely melted.
 Carnauba wax is an extremely hard wax and will take some time to melt thoroughly so be patient and stir regularly as the wax melts.

 2. Once melted, remove from the heat and add in the vitamin e and essential oils if desired.
-Stir well once more and set aside the mixture until is has cooled completely and thickened nicely.
+Stir well once more and then set aside the mixture until is has cooled completely and thickened nicely.

 3. In a clean blender, add the distilled water and start blending on a high speed.
 Quickly and steadily add the oil/wax mixture to the water in the running blender and keep running until well mixed.
 The water amount is a bit too much and not all of it will blend in (this just makes it easier for my blender to easily mix.)
 Blend until you've got a smooth, thick, mostly blended lotion and then pour off any excess water.

 4. Pour the lotion into a clean glass container and keep it covered.
 Store all extra lotion in the refrigerator.

-Using distilled water is very important, especially if opting out of the vitamin e.
+- Using distilled water is very important.
 Distilled water is free from contaminants (unlike tap water) and will help to prevent spoilage.